ethanabrooks/dissertation/policy-iteration.typ

 #cite(<chan_data_2022>) and #cite(<garg_what_2022>) provide analyses of the
 properties that drive in-context learning, the first in the context of image classification, the second in the context of regression onto a continuous function.
-These papers identify various properties, including ``burstiness,'' model-size, and model-architecture, that in-context learning depends on.
+These papers identify various properties, including "burstiness," model-size, and model-architecture, that in-context learning depends on.
 #cite(<chen_relation_2022>) studies the sensitivity of in-context learning to
 small perturbations of the context.
 They propose a novel method that uses